 Cryptocurrency Lending Platforms Reviewed

-Nexo is a leading crypto lending platform that allows users to earn interest on cryptocurrency deposits and take out crypto-backed loans.
+Nexo is a leading crypto lending platform that allows users to make money with cryptocurrency deposits and take out crypto-backed loans.
 The application was launched in 2017 and is headquartered in London, UK.
-According to the company’s website, since its inception, Nexo has grown to manage over $12 billion in assets and work with over 4 million users worldwide.
+According to the company’s website, since its inception, Nexo has grown to manage over $12 billion in assets and works with over 4 million users worldwide.
 Alongside crypto lending, the platform features the ability to buy and sell crypto, crypto-backed loans, and a crypto-backed credit card.

 Nexo supports 32 assets for lending which include 24 cryptocurrencies, 5 stablecoins, and 3 tokenized fiat tokens.
 The majority of popular cryptocurrencies are supported including Bitcoin, Ethereum, Polkadot, and Polygon.
 Crypto fixed APYs range from 4% - 8%, while stablecoins range from 8% - 12%.
 A list of example interest rates can be found in the table below.

 |USDC||8% - 12% APY|

 |Solana (SOL)||4% - 8% APY|

 For each of the supported coins, users can lend their assets and earn interest by simply holding assets within a Nexo account.
 This is known as a FLEX term and allows for crypto to be withdrawn at any time.
 For flexible contracts, daily payments are added to the cumulative total, which means rewards will compound on a daily basis.
 With flexible terms and the ability to earn compounding interest, Nexo is one of the best places for earning crypto interest in the market.

 However, to reach the highest APYs offered by Nexo, users must opt for a fixed-term contract, and opt to have rewards paid in the platform’s native token, NEXO.
 It is only through this combination that the highest interest rates can be achieved.